 Soil insect pests of potato during 2022-2023

-During the investigation four number of soil insect pests were observed on the experimental plot of potato crop from seedling stage to harvesting.
+During the investigation, four number of soil insect pests were observed on the experimental plot of potato crop from seedling stage to harvesting.
 The soil insect pests recorded on the potato are described in Tables 1.
-In addition to these soil insect pests, brinjal shoot and fruit borer, Leucinodes orbonalis Guenee (Lepidoptera: pyralidae) was also observed as minor pest which infested the true potato seeds during the investigation period.

-Cutworm, Agrotis ipsilon Hufnagel (Lepidoptera: Noctuidae)
+Cutworm, Agrotis ipsilonHufnagel (Lepidoptera: Noctuidae)

-The fore wing of the cut worm moth is pale brown to dark purplish brown towards costal end and the hind wing is whitish brown.
-Antenna of male moth is bipectinate & filliform in female.
-Moths generally appeared after dusk and they laid creamy white, dome-shaped eggs singly on lower surface of the leaves.
-Newly emerged cutworm larva is yellowish brown in colour.
+The forewing of the cut worm moth is pale brown to dark purplish brown towards costal end and the hind wing is whitish brown.
+Antenna of male moth is bipectinate and filliform in female.
 The full-grown larva is dark brown with a plump and greasy body (Fig.1a).The pupa is dark brown in colour (Fig.1b).
 The damage symptoms of caterpillars observed on newly transplanted crop on 17th December, 2022 and remained active throughout the period.
-Similar trend of results were also reported by Butani and Jotwari (1984) who observed the damage by cut worm larvae during the late winter seasons which directly related with the mean temperature coupled with dry season and low rainfall.
-The young caterpillars feed on foliage of plants and the larvae came out at night and cut down the young plants or seedlings at the ground level which is called haulm cut and fed on tender parts of plants (Fig.1c).The cut worm larvae caused damage by making deep irregular holes on potato tubers (Fig.1d).
+A similar trend of results was also reported by Butani and Jotwari (1984).
+The young caterpillars feed on foliage of plants and the larvae came out at night and cut down the young plants or seedlings at ground level which is called haulm cut and fed on tender parts of plants (Fig.1c).The cut worm larvae caused damage by making deep irregular holes on potato tubers (Fig.1d).

-Whitegrub, Holotrichia spp.
+Whitegrub, Holotrichiaspp.
 Fab.
 (Coleoptera : Scarbaeidae)

 White grubs larvae were observed at the time of harvesting and their symptoms were visible only after harvesting of the underground tubers.
-Previously, Singh, 1987 also observed the damaged tubers of white grubs during the harvesting of the crop.
-The adults beetle is dark brown reside on the soil and lay egg in the soil which is white and almost round in shape.
-The young grubs are ‘C’ shaped and whitish yellow in colour with orange head and were found undersurface of soil during harvesting of the crops (Fig.2a and b).
-The white grub larvae damaged potato tubers by making two or three shallow irregular holes on potato tubers (Fig.2c).
-Similar trend of results were also reported by Chandel et al., 2003 who also observed two or three shallow irregular holes by second instar grubs in tubers and circular and irregular cavities by third instars grubs in potatoes.
+Previously, Singh (1987) also observed the damaged tubers caused by white grubs in the soil, which is white and almost round in shape.
+The young grubs are ‘C’ shaped and whitish yellow in colour with an orange head and were found undersurface of soil during harvesting of the crops (Fig.2a and b).
+The white grub larvae damaged potato tubers by making circular and irregular cavities by third instars grubs in potatoes (Fig.2c).
+Similar trend of results was also reported by Chandel et al., 2003.

-Red ant Dorylus orientalis westwood (Hymenoptera: Formicidae)
+Red ant, Dorylusorientalis westwood (Hymenoptera: Formicidae)

-Red ants are social insects with queen, female workers and male.
+Red ants are social insects with queen, female workers and males.
 The queen is brown and wingless.
 Males are reddish-brown to dark brown and have two membranous wings (Fig. 3a and b).
 They live in a nest, usually built 1.5–2 m under the ground.
 Adults have winged forms.